Abuse within the ADF

 HMAS Leeuwin was one such place where abuse within the Australian Defence Force occurred.

-Victims of abuse here experienced physical and sexual abuse, perpetrated by their peers and seniors.
+Victims of Australian Navy abuse experienced physical and sexual abuse, perpetrated by their peers and seniors.

 The culture of abuse and intimidation caused the suffering of many navy recruits.
 Such abuses included oral sex, rape, and bastardisation.
 Junior recruits were forced to rape each other.